kubermatic/machine-controller/docs/rhel-custom-image.md

 For amazon web service cloud provider, First of all the RHEL gold image AMIs have to be enabled from the [RedHat Customer Portal](https://access.redhat.com/public-cloud/aws) (this requires a [cloud-provider subscription](https://access.redhat.com/public-cloud)).
 .Afterwards, new images will be added to the aws account under EC2-> Images-> AMIs-> Private Images.
-Once the images are available in the aws account, the image id for rhel(at the moment we only support 8.x.x versions) should be then added to the `MachineDeployment` spec to the field `ami`.
+Once the images are available in the aws account, the image id for rhel(supported versions are mentioned [here](https://github.com/kubermatic/machine-controller/blob/master/docs/operating-system.md)) should be then added to the `MachineDeployment` spec to the field `ami`.

 ####  Azure
 RedHat provides images for Azure, [documentation](https://access.redhat.com/articles/uploading-rhel-image-to-azure) is available on RH customer portal.